pulumi/docs/content/registry/packages/google-native/api-docs/testing/v1/testmatrix/_index.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#iosdevicefile">List&lt;Pulumi.<wbr>Google<wbr>Native.<wbr>Testing.<wbr>V1.<wbr>Inputs.<wbr>Ios<wbr>Device<wbr>File&gt;</a></span>
     </dt>
     <dd>{{% md %}}List of directories on the device to upload to Cloud Storage at the end of the test.
-Directories should either be in a shared directory (e.g. /private/var/mobile/Media) or within an accessible directory inside the app's filesystem (e.g. /Documents) by specifying the bundle id.{{% /md %}}</dd><dt class="property-optional"
+Directories should either be in a shared directory (such as /private/var/mobile/Media) or within an accessible directory inside the app's filesystem (such as /Documents) by specifying the bundle ID.{{% /md %}}</dd><dt class="property-optional"
             title="Optional">
         <span id="pushfiles_csharp">
 <a href="#pushfiles_csharp" style="color: inherit; text-decoration: inherit;">Push<wbr>Files</a>